RTEMS/rtems-docs/c-user/config/mpci.rst

 CONFIGURE_MP_MPCI_TABLE_POINTER
 -------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_MP_MPCI_TABLE_POINTER``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an initializer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is ``&MPCI_table``.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be a pointer to :c:type:`rtems_mpci_table`.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option initializes the MPCI Configuration Table.

-NOTES:
+.. rubric:: NOTES:

 RTEMS provides a Shared Memory MPCI Device Driver which can be used on any Multiprocessor System assuming the BSP provides the proper set of supporting methods.

 This configuration option is only evaluated if :ref:`CONFIGURE_MP_APPLICATION` is defined.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be a pointer to :c:type:`rtems_mpci_table`.

 ..
 Generated from spec:/acfg/if/mp-node-number

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_MP_NODE_NUMBER